 - Line a small baking sheet or 9x13" pan with wax paper.
 Set aside.

 - Melt chocolate chips and butter/shortening (optional) in a double boiler over low heat until smooth.
 You'll want to stir the chocolate continuously.

 - As soon as the chocolate is melted and smooth, and while the chocolate is still over low heat, stir in strawberry extract while stirring vigorously.
 The chocolate may harden back up a little, keep stirring until it's smooth again.

-- Stir in strawberries (except 2 T you reserved for garnish) and spread the chocolate onto your prepared pan.
-Sprinkle with 2 T strawberries and sea salt, to taste.
+- Stir in strawberries (except 2 Tablespoons you reserved for garnish) and spread the chocolate onto your prepared pan.
+Sprinkle with reserved strawberries and salt, to taste.

 - Place your pan of chocolate bark in the fridge for 30-60 minutes, until it's solid.